-- The source and destination servers have enough available server and workstation licenses to do the migration. - The eDirectoryTM user that you are using to do the migration has no concurrent connection limitations.
-To check this, do the following: - Run ConsoleOne $^{\mathbb{R}}$ on the workstation. - Edit the properties of the User object. - Click the Login Restrictions tab. - Deselect the Limit Concurrent Connections option. - The eDirectory user that you are using to do the migration has the Supervisor right to the source server's eDirectory object.
-Use ConsoleOne to verify that the User object is listed in the source server's Operators list.
+- The source and destination servers have enough available server and workstation licenses to do the migration. - The eDirectory user that you are using to do the migration has no concurrent connection limitations.
+To check this, do the following: - Run iManager or ConsoleOne on the workstation. - Edit the properties of the User object. - Click the Login Restrictions tab. - Deselect the Limit Concurrent Connections option. - The eDirectory user that you are using to do the migration has the Supervisor right to the source server's eDirectory object.
+Use iManager or ConsoleOne to verify that the User object is listed in the source server's Operators list.

-12.2 Workstation-to-Server Connection Problems
+11.1.1 Workstation-to-Server Connection Problems